Skip to main content

-Resuscitation in Hypovolaemic Shock
+Resuscitation in hypovolaemic shock

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Dealing with Shock article more useful, or one of our other health articles.
+You may find one of our health articles more useful.

 Hypovolaemic shock occurs when the volume of the circulatory system is too depleted to allow adequate circulation to the tissues of the body.
 The aim of resuscitation is to correct the hypovolaemia and hypoperfusion of vital organs such as the kidneys before irreversible damage occurs.